 Despite its advantages, hardwood is quite expensive, which means you get what you pay for.

-And because of their density, hardwood is far heavier compared to softwood which may strain the hinges and cause the door to not be level without periodic maintenance.
+And because of their density, hardwood is far heavier than softwood, which may strain the hinges and cause the door not to be level without periodic maintenance.

 Softwood for Garage Doors

 Softwood is also organic and comes from coniferous trees, which makes it quite available for many different uses.